 I made my own version of an Indian dish I love and eat often at one of LA’s trendy food trucks.
-This sauce is simple but beautifully exotic.
-It’s made with the popular spice cumin and a few other basic ingredients.
+This sauce is simple but beautiful and exotic.
+It’s made with the spice cumin and a few other basic ingredients.
 Trust me though, there is nothing basic about this sauce!
 I’ve used the sauce over chicken, pork, tofu and shrimp.
 Use whatever form of protein you prefer.
 It can easily be made as a vegan sauce too.
-Use a soy creamer in place of half and half, omit butter substituting it for olive oil or vegan butter.
+Use a soy creamer in place of half and half, omit butter substituting it with olive oil or vegan butter.

-- 1 lb of boneless skinless chicken breast
+- 1 lb of boneless skinless chicken breast, sliced

 - 15 oz can tomato sauce

 - 3 tBs butter (softened)

 - 1 tSp cayenne

 - follow directions on package for making basmati rice.

 - heat pan over high heat, drizzle with olive oil, season chicken with salt and pepper. (once pan is hot) lay chicken in pan, sear until there is a golden brown crust on chicken. flip and sear other side. remove from pan and set aside (finish cooking in sauce later).